 For some time I had this idea for a fashion illustration book review in my head, but was wondering where to begin from .So many fashion books in the library and at least half of them are great ones!
 Finally I decided to start from the very beginning – the book that changed my life and fashion drawing in the most significant way.
 Enjoy reading the review for the amazing book by Kathryn Hagen- “Fashion Illustration for Designers”

-With its 600 pages “Fashion illustration for Designers” is definitely one of the heaviest fashion books I own.
+With its over 600 pages this book is definitely one of the heaviest fashion books I own.

 The book covers pretty much everything you need to know.
 Covers not only wide range of fashion drawing tips, but also explains how to collect layouts and picture references, talks about managing the composition and how to work with Photoshop.
 How to pick the best pose to present the garment you’re drawing and how to organize a fashion portfolio.
 There are also many exercises to help you practice your new skills.